AqwamCreates/DataPredict-Neural/docs/Tutorials/UsingPoolingBlocksAndConvolutionBlocks.md

 # Using Pooling Blocks And Convolution Blocks

 Pooling blocks and convolution blocks allow use to capture spatial information from the data.
-These blocks can be confusing to use at first, but in this tutorial, we will show you how those blocks work.
+These blocks can be confusing to use at first, but in this tutorial, we will show you how those blocks works.

 ## Requirements